|Butler County, Ala. native Hank Williams|

-June 11, 1847 - Sir John Franklin died in Canada while attempting to discover the Northwest Passage.
-Franklin was an English naval officer and an Arctic explorer.
+June 11, 1847 - Sir John Franklin, an English naval officer and Arctic explorer, died in Canada while attempting to discover the Northwest Passage.

 June 11, 1860 - Southern delegates held a National Democratic convention in Richmond.
 Party leaders urged a "wait and see" approach.